movie reviews from a film fan

 Moranis's Mini Moppet Mayhem

 "Honey, I Shrunk the Kids" was one of those 80s movies which tried to pay homage to those late 50s and 60s movies such as "The Nutty Professor" and "The Incredible Shrinking Man" making them work for a new generation.
 As such it has all those elements, the whacky inventor, the over sized props as people are shrunk as well as a sense of adventure as the plucky group of mini children battle there way to safety.
-And as such it is moderately fun, even now over 20 years since it was released and has a wonderful old fashioned innocence about it, but the spark of entertainment to make it great is sadly missing.
+And as such it is moderately fun, even now over 20 years after it was released and has a wonderful old fashioned innocence about it, but the spark of entertainment to make it great is sadly missing.

 Stripped away the storyline to "Honey, I Shrunk the Kids" is a fantasy adventure as we watch the 4 tiny children's journey through their garden, avoiding danger, sliding down leaves, riding on ants and finding dropped cookies amongst many other things.
 There is a wonderful imagination to this, something I will say is missing from many modern children's movies, and you revel in the whole fantasy side of things and the cleverness of one of them falling into a flower where the pollen is as big as rocks.

 Aside from Rick Moranis it has to be said that the rest of the cast fail to make any lasting impression.
 The kids deliver just the right blend of cuteness and annoyance whilst the twee romantic storyline between Amy and Russ adds another element.
-But they do enough to entertain as they journey across the dangers of their back yard and bowls of Cheerios.
+But they do enough to be memorable as they journey across the dangers of their back yard and bowls of Cheerios.

 Something you would think would affect "Honey, I Shrunk the Kids" watching it now over 20 years since it was made would be the effects.
 And whilst yes some of the effects, the over sized props do look tacky it sort of adds to the whole comedy of it all, you can't but help laugh at the kids digging in to an oversized cookie.
 But at the same time some of the effects are actually quite impressive such as the scene featuring the bee attack.